 Life hasn’t been all smooth sailing.
 Robbins is open about the struggles he’s faced with addiction, and the influence that has had on his life.
 Growing up in Berkeley, drugs were everywhere.
 “Drugs became a religion for everyone.”

 By the time he finished college, he was addicted to heroin.
 Part of his impetus to move to Los Angeles was to get clean — a process that took eight months.
 “I turned 30 and I realized: This is not the intention I wanted from my life at all,” says Robbins, who has 32 years of sobriety.

 “Tragedy and difficulty bring out parts of us — often our best parts,” says Robbins.
 “My addiction gave me insights into my life as a man, and I’m much more responsible toward the people I care about.”

 Those people include family and friends – some of whom he’s known since his punk rock days.”I have a great community of people, even though we’re all very different,” he says.

 He has been married to his second wife for 10 years and has a close relationship with his first wife.
-He has two step daughters and his 27-year-old daughter and 20-year, with whom he has a deep rapport and connection.
+He has a deep rapport and connection with his 27-year-old daughter, 20-year son and two step daughters.
 “My kids are really thoughtful,caring people,” he says.